EberlyODL/heympbook/the_trio_of_matter_particles.md

 ### Putting Them Together

 The simplest of all atom is hydrogen.
 It is also the most common atom in the Universe (~ 70% of all atoms in the Universe are hydrogen).
-Ironically, you cannot find pure hydrogen on Earth (there is a -physics- reason for that -- see your book!).
+Ironically, you cannot find pure hydrogen on Earth (there is a physics reason for that --see your book!).

 [ciscode|rev=1|tool=elmsmedia|item=1952|entity_type=node|render=display_mode|display_mode=image__left]